Identify Bees

 White-Tailed Bee

-White-tailed bumblebee” by Falk Zscheile is licensed under CC BY 4.0.
+White-Tailed Bumblebee” by Falk Zscheile is licensed under CC BY 4.0.

 Bombus Hortorum